yanneta/msds501/hws/hw4/programming_patterns.md

 ## Hints:
 1. This problem can be solve with two pointers in one pass throught the list.

-2. This is a sliding window problem.
+2. This can be done with a nested loop.
+A bester solution is to consider it as a sliding window problem.
 Consider all windows of length k.
 Keep track of max sum and update current sum.
 When dividing interger do float(maxsum)/k.

 3. Create a set to keep track of elements.